zf2timo/zf2timo.github.io/source/_posts/2016-08-28-Supporting-Zend-Service-Manager-Factories-for-V2-and-V3.md

 ---
-title: Supporting Zend Service Manager Factories for V2 and V3
+title: Supporting Zend ServiceManager Factories for V2 and V3
 tags: [zend, factory]
 categories: [development]

 ---

 When creating a module it can be useful to support Zend ServiceManager Version V2 and V3.
-I faced the situation, because my Module had to work in an Application based on Zend 2.4 and another on Zend 3.0.
-So if we look at the `FactoryInterface` in both Version, we easily see the Problem:
+I dealt with this problem a few days ago: my module had to work in two application based - one based on Zend 2.4 and the other one based on Zend 3.0.
+When looking at the `FactoryInterface` in both version, we easily see the problem:

 ~~~php
 namespace Zend\ServiceManager\Factory;